Kim Chong-in

-Kim Chong-in (born 7 July 1940) is a South Korean economist and politician.
-He was the interim chairman of the Minjoo Party of Korea from January to August 2016 and a member-elect of the National Assembly on the party's proportional list since the April 2016 parliamentary election.
-He was previously a member of the Assembly from 1981 to 1988, 1992 to 1994, and 2004 to 2008, each time elected by party list.
-He served as Minister of Health and Social Affairs under President Roh Tae-woo from 1989 to 1990.
-From May 2020 until April 2021, he was the leader of the main opposition People Power Party.
+Kim Chong-in (born 7 July 1940) is a South Korean economist and politician who served as the acting leader of the Democratic Party of Korea (DPK) from January to August 2016 and as the acting leader of the People Power Party from May 2020 to April 2021.

+Kim was previously a member of the National Assembly from 1981 to 1988, 1992 to 1994, 2004 to 2008, and 2016 to 2017.
+He previously served as the minister of health and social affairs under President Roh Tae-woo from 1989 to 1990.

 Early life

 Before entering politics, Kim studied German language at the Hankuk University of Foreign Studies as an undergraduate, and obtained a doctorate in economics at the University of Münster in Germany in 1972.
 His dissertation at Münster was titled "Possibilities and Limits of Social Policy in the Present Social–Economic Situation in the Republic of Korea".
 He was professor at Sogang University, and board chairman of KB Kookmin Bank, the largest private bank of Korea.